PRODUCED AND DIRECTED BY JOHN WAYNE

 * Anachronisms: Susannah Dickinson's dresses have an obvious zipper.
 Zippers weren't invented until 1914 and weren't used on dresses until the 1930s.

 * Factual errors: Col. Travis was shot in the forehead and died on the north wall early in the final battle.

 * Factual errors: Col. Travis' last speech in the plaza asking for those who would to stay to the end did not show him draw a line in the sand with his sword.
 In reality two survivors, Moses Rose and Susannah Dickenson both reported he did.

 * Errors in geography: The real Alamo in San Antonio faces west.
 In the movie you see a sunset behind the eastern facing Alamo.

 * Continuity: At the beginning of the movie after the meeting at the Alamo Sam Houston is riding away.
 Behind him is the character Jocko riding a mule.
-Later, Jocko is one of the defenders saying a final goodbye to his family.
+Later, Jocko is one of the defenders saying a final good

 Austin, Texas, USA

 Bastrop, Texas, USA (battle of San Jacinto)

 Driskell Hotel - 604 Brazos Street, Austin, Texas, USA

 Jim Small's Big Thicket, Bastrop, Texas, USA (lake camp scenes)